Jon Rahm gets another trophy and this one surprised even him - WHIZ News

 Never mind that Rahm was seven shots behind Collin Morikawa at the start of the final round in the Sentry Tournament of Champions.
 Morikawa was playing so cleanly that he had yet to make a bogey at Kapalua.

-“I’m going to need a small miracle,” he said, and then when the Spaniard made bogey on the opening hole he said, “I was going to need somewhat of a larger miracle.”
+“I’m going to need a small miracle,” Rahm said, and then when the Spaniard made bogey on the opening hole he said, “I was going to need somewhat of a larger miracle.”

 He got it, with help from Morikawa.